-- Registered Nurse (RN) – Post LPN, the CNA aims to become a Registered Nurse for the critical career push and growth.
+- Registered Nurse (RN) – Post LPN, the CNA aims to become a Registered Nurse for critical career push and growth.
 Salaries also blow up considerably once the professional has achieved this benchmark.
 Expect to earn $77,600 per year and $37.31 per hour on becoming a registered nurse, as per BLS estimates.

 - Traveling CNA – Travelling nursing assistance is another domain where CNAs can boost their career.
-Much like the traveling nurses, Travelling CNAs go across more than one facility and to homes of clients.
+Much like the traveling nurses, Traveling CNAs go across more than one facility and to homes of clients.
 Thus, no one day is the same; they get to interact with a variety of patients and also end up earning more.